 ‘The painting surrounds the words of the statement, showing that our painting for the land and the words that express it in English speak equally.
 They cannot be differentiated.’ — Galarrwuy Yunupingu[ii]

 'Anwerne painting antheke ikwere.
 Land rights for country line, land rights-ke arratye anetyeke'.
 'We gave him that painting.
 Land rights for country line — so that there really would be land rights.' — Wenten Rubuntja[iii]

 The Barunga Statement was a product of decades of engagement between Aboriginal leaders in the Northern Territory and the Australian Government.

-These events are recognised as nationally important moments that fuelled a greater recognition of the rights of Aboriginal and Torres Strait Islander peoples to their lands and waters.
+The Royal Commission was sparked by a number of nationally important events that fuelled a greater recognition of the rights of Aboriginal and Torres Strait Islander peoples to their lands and waters.

 Today, the Northern Land Council and Central Land Council are Aboriginal-run statutory authorities of the Australian Government.
 Aboriginal land owners control almost half of the land mass of the Northern Territory and 85 per cent of the coastline.
 The Councils assist Aboriginal communities to care for and develop their country.